-8014-10 Grades 9, 10, 11, 12
+8014-10 Grades 9, 10, 11, 12 0.5 Credit

-Astronomy is a one semester elective course which introduces students to the composition and structure of the universe.
+Astronomy is a one-semester elective course which introduces students to the composition and structure of the universe.
 The content includes the planetary system, asteroids, comets, our sun, the stars, galaxies, black holes and the theories of the origin and history of the universe.
 Students will learn how Kepler's laws and Newton's Universal Law of gravitation affect motion and define the forces that hold the planets in their orbits.
 Students will also learn the fundamentals of using telescopes and identifying objects in the night sky.
-An aptitude in Algebra and scientific notation is required and will be used in the course.